V (character): The "Villain"

 Four years after his escape from Larkhill, V blows up the Palace of Westminster on 5 November, Guy Fawkes Day.
 In the process he stumbles across Evey Hammond as she is being accosted by several members of "the Finger", Norsefire's secret police, and saves her, bringing her back to his lair.
 V then kidnaps Prothero, who is now the "Voice of Fate" on the government's propaganda radio, and drives him insane by destroying his prized doll collection in a satire of the exterminations that occurred at Larkhill.
 V kills now-Bishop Lilliman by forcing him to eat a communion wafer laced with cyanide.
 V then injects Surridge, the one Larkhill official who feels remorse for her actions, with a poison that kills her without pain.

 V stages an attack on the government's propaganda broadcasting station, strapping himself with explosives and forcing the staff to follow his orders under threat of detonating them.
 V then broadcasts a message to the people, telling them to take responsibility for themselves and rise up against their government.
-He systematically kills the head officials of Norsefire except Eric Finch, the head of Norsefire's police force, whom he senses is a decent man.
-V also radicalizes Evey by kidnapping and torturing her and leading her to believe she is a prisoner in one of Larkhill's camps; when she announces that she would rather die than inform on him, he reveals the ruse to her.
+He systematically kills the department leaders of Norsefire, except for Eric Finch, the head of Norsefire's police force, whom V senses is a decent man.
+V also radicalizes Evey by abducting her and making her believe she has been thrown into a government prison, where she undergoes humiliation and torture to make her confess; when she announces that she would rather die than inform on V, he reveals the ruse to her.
 While she initially condemns him, she eventually comes to understand what he was trying to do and becomes his accomplice.
 V explains to her that he is an anarchist in the strict political sense of the term, and essentially believes all governments will eventually turn into oppressive fascist states.
 V's goal is not simply to overthrow the Norsefire regime, but to destroy the organized state entirely.
 He hopes that from the rubble will emerge a utopian anarchistic society – not "the land of take what you want" but "the land of do as you please".

-In the climax of the graphic novel, V destroys the government's CCTV surveillance buildings, eroding its control over British citizens.
-However, V is mortally wounded when he is shot by Finch and he staggers back to the Shadow Gallery, where he dies in Evey's arms.
-Evey then puts him in state, surrounded by Violet Carson roses, lilies, and gelignite, in an Underground train that stops at a blockage along the tracks right under 10 Downing Street, which V had previously prepared.
+As the graphic novel reaches its climax, V destroys the government's CCTV surveillance buildings, eroding its control over British citizens.
+However, V is confronted by Finch in a London Underground passage and mortally wounded when he is shot by Finch.
+V staggers back to the Shadow Gallery, where he dies in Evey's arms.
+Evey then puts him in state, surrounded by Violet Carson roses, lilies and gelignite, in an Underground train that strikes a blockage on the tracks right under 10 Downing Street, which V had previously prepared.
 The explosives-laden train detonates, giving V a Viking funeral, fulfilling his final request to Evey, who takes on the mantle of "V."